Committed to the environment

 |Communal water supply||43,767||47,008|

 Waste:Within all divisions located in Germany, types of waste are systematically recorded and categorized, and the quantities calculated.
 In general, Jenoptik aims at recycling waste through certified waste management facilities.
 Through continuous waste separation and training of the employees on waste prevention the amount of residual waste was substantially reduced.
 Within the scope of our business activities, hazardous waste is also generated in the production processes, for example, electronic scrap, adhesive residues or solvents.
 Our goal is to avoid producing such waste generated during production as far as possible or to recycle it or, at the very least, dispose of it properly in order to minimize negative effects on the environment.

 Raw materials and careful use of resources:

-As a technology company, Jenoptik is dependent on a wide range of raw materials.
-In the face of an increasing scarcity of resources, it is both an ecological imperative and good economic sense for the Group to make efficient use of the materials it requires.
-This is why we continuously work to reduce the consumption of resources in our manufacturing processes.
+As a high-tech company, Jenoptik is dependent on a wide range of raw materials.
+In the face of an increasing scarcity of resources, Jenoptik is committed to making sparing use of the materials it requires.

-Many of Jenoptik’s innovative products make a contribution to the efficient and responsible use of resources.
-As a B2B provider, we are mostly involved in the areas where our customers’ production processes and products can be made more efficient.
-The examples below from our three segments illustrate this:
+Many of Jenoptik’s innovative products and services make a contribution to the efficient and responsible use of resources.
+As a technology company, we are mostly involved in areas where our customers’ production processes and products can be made more efficient.

 - a wide range of industry applications